-Tsitsipas advances at Shanghai Masters
+Djokovic beats Shapovalov to reach 3rd round in Shanghai

 Zverev, who served 21 aces, saved three set points in the first-set tiebreaker.
 He won that tiebreaker on his sixth set point.

 “It was a great tiebreaker obviously,” Zverev said.
-“We both served incredibly well and didn’t hit a lot of second serves … Against Jeremy I always knew it was going to be tough especially on a surface like that, which is lightning fast.
+“We both served incredibly well and didn’t hit a lot of second serves. … Against Jeremy I always knew it was going to be tough especially on a surface like that, which is lightning fast.
 I think it’s the fastest surface on tour.”

+His biggest problem in the second tiebreaker came when he lost his grip on his racket when hitting a forehand and watched it sail into the fourth row of the crowd.
+However, it landed in an empty seat and was quickly passed back down to the apologetic German.

 Chardy has now lost 11 consecutive matches against top 10 opponents dating back to when he defeated then fourth-ranked Grigor Dimitrov of Bulgaria at the 2018 Miami Masters.

-The 16th-seeded John Isner was the only one of three Americans, beating Lucas Pouille of France 7-5, 6-3.
+The 16th-seeded John Isner was the only one of three Americans to advance, beating Lucas Pouille of France 7-5, 6-3.

 Taylor Fritz fell to seventh-seeded Karen Khachanov of Russia 6-2, 6-4, and Reilly Opelka lost to eighth-seeded Robert Bautista Agut of Spain 6-4, 7-5.